AusRegistry/ari-toolkit/readme.md

     /* Tell the manager to execute the command.
 This command includes the SECDNS extension object. */ manager.execute(new Transaction(command, domainCreateResponse));

+Add the premium price extension to the domain check command to query for create and renew prices.

+    DomainCheckPremiumCommandExtension premiumExt = new DomainCheckPremiumCommandExtension();
+    command.appendExtension(premiumExt);

 **Receiving extension data**

 It is also possible to use the Toolkit to receive extension data.
 The following example will show how to obtain the DS data from a DomainInfo using the SecDNS extension.
 Similar to sending command data, you need to create a new object for the extension, this time a SecDnsDomainInfoResponseExtension.